Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Existing Disentanglement Datasets

-Synthetic datasets \cite{3dshapes18,lecun2004learning,dsprites17,reed2015deep,gondal2019transfer} used for benchmarking disentanglement frameworks are all generated from $\sY \in \mathbb{N}^+$ ground-truth factors of variation.
-Each factor $i \in [\sY]$ \footnote{$[\sY]$ is the bracket notation for the set of natural numbers $\{1, ..., \sY\}$.} represents some property about the data that can be varied, and has a dimensionality or size of $f_i > 0$ where $f_i \in \mathbb{N}^+$.
+Synthetic datasets \citep{3dshapes18,lecun2004learning,dsprites17,reed2015deep,gondal2019transfer} used for benchmarking disentanglement frameworks are all generated from $\sY \in \mathbb{N}^+$ ground-truth factors of variation.
+Each factor $i \in [\sY]$ represents some property about the data that can be varied, \footnote{The bracket notation $[\sY]$ gives the natural numbers set $\{1, ..., \sY\}$.} and has a dimensionality or size of $f_i > 0$ where $f_i \in \mathbb{N}^+$.
 The set of all factors used for generating the dataset is written as $\set{Y} = [f_1] \times ... \times [f_\sY]$.
 The full dataset is generated from this set of factors using some ground-truth generative process $\X = \braces{g_{\ast}(\by) \;|\; \by \in \Y}$.
-Examples of this generative process are given in \cref{fig:data-traversals_shapes3d-cars3d}.
+Examples of this generative process are given in \Cref{fig:data-traversals_shapes3d-cars3d}.